This article covers:

 What is the Payment Due Date in Washington?

 Employees in Washington must be paid on a regular payday scheduled at least once a month.
-Where an employee’s pay includes wages earned for the hours worked in a particular time period, it can also include compensation earned for attending meetings, time spent traveling, participating in training, being on-call, or preparing for work by donning protective gear or uniform.
+An employee’s pay includes wages for hours worked in a specific period and it may also cover compensation for attending meetings, travel time, training, on-call duties, or preparing for work, such as donning protective gear or a uniform.

-Employers may use any method of wage payment, as long as accessing their pay does not create a cost for the employee.
+Employers may use any method of wage payment as long as no unnecessary costs are created for the employee to access their pay.

 What are Washington Overtime Laws?